S-Mazigh/ASMx86_64/README.md

 ### 1.5.2. variadics functions
 > printf
+> sinces variadics takes any type of arguments, it is hard to know how much registers to save when calling it, saving XMM registers is too expensive to do it each time, thus %al is used to store the number of vector registers

 ## 1.6.
 Syscalls en assembleur
 (based on page 124 of the linux amd64 ABI : https://refspecs.linuxbase.org/elf/x86_64-abi-0.99.pdf)